 We have been together almost two years, and are both in the mental health profession (me, a licensed Marriage and Family Therapist; him a PhD in Psychology with an expertise in positive psych and anger management).
 You might think that we, of all couples, would possess all the tools in the world for a perfect, problem-free relationship.
 Well, most of the time that is true, however, much to our chagrin, we are human after all.
 And with that humanity comes real emotions, feelings, and experiences that despite our awareness and ability to communicate with compassion, we can sometimes still end up with hurt feelings, misunderstandings and patterns that can easily resurface from our previous marriages and even our childhood.

 While on vacation and working on our relationship, I had the realization that Love Isn’t Enough.
 Dammit!
-That awareness hit me upside the head with a reality that both made me a bit sad and equally motivated to continue to practice the tools to create and maintain a fulfilling, long-lasting and loving relationship.
+That awareness hit me upside the head with a reality that both made me a bit sad and equally motivated to continue to practice the tools to create and maintain a fulfilling, loving and long-lasting relationship.

 In moments of conflict, miscommunication, frustration, anger, disappointment, sadness, negative emotional cycles, or patterns of getting stuck, coming back to your foundation of love and appreciation is super important.
 But what is vital to move out from that conflicted stage is how you are willing to step towards one another when the challenges arise.
 It’s easy to focus on love and all things positive when life is flowing with ease.
 But when we are caught in a downward spiral, and it feels impossible to get out from within the strength of its force, the ability to reach out to your partner physically, emotionally, or energetically, is difficult but necessary.